dnelson-1901/elftoolchain/BASE-SYSTEM-IMPORT.rst

 @ELFTC-DEFINE-ELFTC-VCSID@

-  This place holder is meant to be replaced by a project-specific definition of the ``ELFTC_VCSID()`` macro if the default definition needs to be overridden.
+  This placeholder is meant to be replaced by a project-specific definition of the ``ELFTC_VCSID()`` macro if the default definition needs to be overridden.

 @ELFTC-USE-DOWNSTREAM-VCSID@

-  A place holder to be replaced by the use of the downstream project's version control ID.
+  A placeholder to be replaced by the use of the downstream project's version control ID.

   E.g. on NetBSD this placeholder could be replaced with::